-Meet Ruud Goorden - data scientist and cycling enthusiast.
-By day, Ruud applies his expertise in Natural Language Processing (NLP) to analyze customer feedback and improve services at Essent.
-But when he's not busy optimizing decision-making processes, Ruud is busy running a training consultancy for cyclists.
+Meet two of our data scientists: Ruud Goorden and Rose Koopman.
+By day, they apply their expertise in Natural Language Processing (NLP) to analyze customer feedback and improve services at Essent.
+But when Ruud is not busy optimizing decision-making processes, he is busy running a training consultancy for cyclists.
 With "data-driven cycling training" as the motto, Ruud uses his passion for cycling and a data-driven approach to help fellow cyclists achieve their performance goals.
 Rose enjoys to contribute to the python community and is often found at data science related meetups in the region.

 Entities in project